 Office of Superfund Remediation and Technology Innovation

-- What is the difference between ITRC’s ISM and EPA’s Incremental-Composite Sampling (ICS) strategies?
+What is the difference between ITRC’s ISM and EPA’s Incremental Sampling (IS) strategies?

-- Is there written EPA guidance?
-What features should an ISM or ICS design have?
+Is there written EPA guidance?
+What features should an ISM or IS design have?

-- Can ICS give project risk assessors the data they want, while simultaneously meeting the RPM’s own data needs for characterization or remedial design?
+Can IS give project risk assessors the data they want, while simultaneously meeting the RPM’s own data needs for characterization or remedial design?

-- How are background concentrations determined and comparisons to background handled using ICS?
+How are background concentrations determined and comparisons to background handled using IS?

-- How do we know whether ICS “worked” for the project?
+do we know whether IS “worked” for the project?

 ||July 28, 2016 at 8:30 AM